Rite9717/TailorMyResume/README.md

-TailorMyResume — AI-Powered Resume Enhancer 📄✨
+✨ TailorMyResume — AI-Powered Resume Enhancer 📄💼

 TailorMyResume is a full-stack web application that helps you optimize your resume for specific job descriptions.
 By analyzing your resume and a target job description, it generates enhanced content, identifies key skills, and provides actionable recommendations.
-The app also generates a clean, professional resume in LaTeX format.
+It also generates a professional LaTeX resume for download.

 🚀 Features

-AI-Powered Enhancement: 🧠 Analyzes your resume and a job description to generate new, quantified bullet points that highlight your most relevant skills.
+🧠 AI-Powered Enhancement – Generates quantified, impactful bullet points tailored to the job description.

-Keyword Matching: 🎯 Identifies and lists the most important keywords from the job description that match your experience.
+🎯 Keyword Matching – Extracts and highlights important job keywords that align with your experience.

-Actionable Recommendations: 💡 Provides clear suggestions for how to improve your resume's content and structure.
+💡 Actionable Recommendations – Provides clear guidance to improve content and structure.

-LaTeX Generation: ✍️ Creates a professionally formatted resume in LaTeX code, which you can easily download and compile.
+✍️ LaTeX Resume Generation – Produces a clean, professional LaTeX-formatted resume.

-PDF Processing: 📥 Extracts text from uploaded PDF resumes for a seamless analysis process.
+📥 PDF Processing – Extracts text from uploaded PDF resumes for seamless analysis.

 💻 Tech Stack
-Frontend
+🌐 Frontend

-React
+⚛️ React

-Tailwind CSS
+🎨 Tailwind CSS

-Axios
+🔗 Axios

-Lucide React
+🖼️ Lucide React

-Backend
+⚙️ Backend

-Python
+🐍 Python

-Flask
+🔥 Flask + Flask-CORS

-OpenAI (for SambaNova API)
+🤖 OpenAI (via SambaNova API)

-pdfplumber
+📑 pdfplumber

-Flask-CORS

 📂 Project Structure
 .